NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     3. Lesson 3 Objective Overview
         ---------------------------

-        1.  []{#on_vacation .anchor}User1 has been on vacation for a
-            week, with his laptop turned off.
+        1. User1 has been on vacation for a week, with his laptop turned off.
 When he attempted to connect via modem to the Remote Access dial-in bank on day four of the vacation, his dial-in attempt was rejected.
 However, when he returns home three days later, he initially has a problem when he logs on to his laptop and attempts to connect to the network remotely.
 When he returns to the office, all is well, although his initial logon seems rather slow.
 When he goes home that night, he is again able to connect to the network.
             User1 is authorized for dial-up, and NAP policies are in place for both internal network connections and remote connections.
 What was a possible cause of the problem?

             a.
 The connection request policy for dial-up connections has a condition on the Called Station ID that limits callers to the local area code.

-            b.  []{#client_SHV .anchor}***The health policy for dial-up and VPN access requires that all client SHV checks must pass.***
+            b.  ***The health policy for dial-up and VPN access requires that all client SHV checks must pass.***

             c.
 The health policy for internal network access requires that all client SHV checks must pass.